 One front page headlined “Cheat’s Kiss” included a still from a wedding video showing an apparently lingering kiss between Michelle and the murdered woman’s husband – actually a mere passing wedding peck.
 Who was responsible for this egregiously bad example of prejudicial drama and sensationalism?
 It was the Sun what done it (of course).

-Note: Since this posting Brooks, her husband and others have been charged over an alleged cover-up of phone-hacking evidence.
+*Note: Since this posting Brooks and her husband have been cleared of all charges against them.

 Michael Mansfield has also published a piece on the Guardian website on this issue.
 He writes:

 “There have been many such occasions, particularly where famous or notorious individuals have been involved.
 Clearly, the mere fact of favourable or unfavourable publicity is not enough [to halt a trial].
 If it were, this would create a class of people immune to prosecution.
 On the whole, the UK courts have regarded the trial process itself as providing sufficient safeguards – for example, by warnings to jurors to ignore what they may have read, seen or heard in the media or on the internet.
 They take an oath to try defendants on the evidence presented to them.
 In exceptional cases at the start of proceedings, a judge may pose a question to establish whether a potential juror feels able to return an impartial verdict.”
 Rebekah Brooks needn’t worry about her right to a fair trial